 Glasgow Airport Movements 2019

 During the early hours of Wednesday 2 October, Boeing 737-8K2 CS-TQU (left) of EuroAtlantic Airways (in TUI Netherlands colours) landed as flight YU641 from Dalaman, Turkey.
-Also making an appearance on the 2nd were Electra Airways Boeing 737-46N LZ-EBA (below) which re-positioned from Gatwick, plus Airbus 321-231 TC-ETV of AtlasGlobal and Gowair A320-214 EC-MQH.
+Also making an appearance on the 2nd were Electra Airways Boeing 737-46N LZ-EBA (below) which re-positioned from Gatwick, Airbus 321-231 TC-ETV of AtlasGlobal and Gowair A320-214 EC-MQH, the latter airliner making a return visit.

 Atlas Air Boeing 747-422 N480MC (above) arrived about 06:00 hrs on Tuesday 1 October and is pictured on Stand 6A in the afternoon sunshine.
 It left the following morning for Orlando.
 Atlas Air is one of the world's largest providers of cargo aircraft available for lease.
 The carrier`s services include ACMI (Aircraft, Crew, Maintenance and Insurance) leasing, dry leasing, CMI (Crew, Maintenance and Insurance), charter services and training.
 Atlas Air operates Boeing 747-400F and 747-8F equipment, in addition to utilising 767-300 and 747-400 aircraft for passenger charter services.
 Following Atlas Air Worldwide Holdings` USD $110 million acquisition of Southern Air Holdings, parent company of Southern Air and Florida West International Airways in April 2016, the available fleet now totals over 75 aircraft and includes Boeing 737, Boeing 757 and Boeing 777s.

-Eastern`s Boeing 767s were still present but N703KW, seen here, left later that day as did the Atlas Air 747.
+Both of Eastern`s Boeing 767s were still present on the 2nd but N703KW, seen here, left later that day as did the Atlas Air 747.

 In an effort to assist some of the 9,000 UK staff facing unemployment when Thomas Cook failed to secure a last-ditch rescue deal, several large scale jobs fares were staged across the country at the beginning of October with the largest at Manchester Airport which had been the carrier’s main base of operations.
 Hundreds of former Thomas Cook employees, including married couples and families, flocked to the Concorde hangar at the Runway Visitor Park after the organisers said that more than 5,000 vacancies were available.
-Next, Whitbread, TUI, Jet2, Network Rail and the NHS were among the mix of employers who offered places.
+TUI, Jet2, Network Rail, the NHS, Next and Whitbread were among the mix of employers who offered places.

 Scottish holiday specialist Barrhead Travel also stepped in, announcing plans to open up to 100 new UK high street stores and rehire a `significant number` of former Thomas Cook staff.
 The proposed locations have not been revealed, but it`s understood that most of the new outlets will be in England.
 Plans are said to be well advanced, with the first unit set to open within the next two months.
 The company currently runs 76 outlets in Scotland as well as Newcastle, Cumbria, Southampton, Leicester and Belfast.
 Last year Barrhead Travel's revenues rose by 6.6% to £320m, although pre-tax profits were down.
 The firm attributed its revenue growth to increased sales of solo holidays, adventure travel, cruising and touring.